PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 - [learnR4free](https://www.learnr4free.com/index.html) and [this blog](https://livefreeordichotomize.com/2020/07/02/so-you-want-to-learn-r/) collate a number of external resources

-### Git & Github
+### Git & GitHub

-Version control with Git and Github is essential for managing reproducible science.
-The Informatics team handles all of their projects using git, and collaboration on large projects is accomplished primarily through Github Pull Requests, so fluency with basic git commands and familiarity with a Github-based workflow are daily requirements.
+Version control with Git and GitHub is essential for managing reproducible science.
+The Informatics team handles all of their projects using git, and collaboration on large projects is accomplished primarily through GitHub Pull Requests, so fluency with basic git commands and familiarity with a GitHub-based workflow are daily requirements.

 > Q: What is version control?
 What kinds of files are appropriate for version controlling software?